FoxtrotPerry/Symanxir/README.md

 Symanxir.match(list1, list2, weight)
 ```

-Which when ran, will return a list of matches accompanied with a number representing how confident the algorithm is that it found the cooresponding data row for the row in `list1` that it was looking for in `list2`.
+Which when ran, will return a list of match indexes accompanied with a number representing how confident the algorithm is that it found the cooresponding data row for the row in `list1` that it was looking for in `list2`.
 For example, the output for our example above is as follows:

 #### Output w/ weight array:
 ```elixir